dfroberg/zetachain-notifier/README.md

 - Create configurable templates for notifications
 - Unpack more statuspage data with components
-- Match customer tags with statuspage components
+- Match customer tags with statuspage components (50%)

+## FAQ

+- How do I update the requirements.txt manually?
+  - You can update the requirements.txt manually by running `uv export --format requirements-txt > requirements.txt`.